 Technology in the A7 is excellent, even on the basic Sport trim.
 It has everything you could possibly want from a car, and also includes things you didn't know you wanted.
 The MMI touchscreen infotainment system is excellent, and once you start using the Audi Virtual Cockpit, you'll never go back.

 The A7 drives well - it’s incredibly comfortable and manoeuvres like a much smaller car.
 Audi's four-wheel-drive quattro system and an excellent range of engines ensure that you're going to get some nice power out of whatever A7 trim you opt for, particularly with the turbo engines.
 Every Audi A7 comes with an excellent automatic gearbox, and you've got the choice between a seven-speed or an eight-speed.

 All A7 Sportbacks also feature mild hybrid technology, which helps improve the fuel economy.
-In terms of handling, the A7 isn't the best, and it’s certainly not as good as a BMW 6 Series GT.
+In terms of handling, the A7 isn't the best.
 In the A7's defence though, it isn't designed to be a sporty car.